Dog diet tips

 Dr. Ward founded the Association of Pet Obesity Prevention (APOP) in 2004 for professional and personal reasons.
 "In addition to being a veterinarian, I'm a certified personal trainer and a pet owner," he says.
 "I treat a lot of overweight dogs and cats in my practice, and the number of overweight pets continues to rise.
 Years ago, this problem really didn't exist."

-A 2007 study conducted by the APOP found that 43% of all dogs and 53% of all cats were classified as overweight or obese by a veterinary healthcare provider.
+A 2007 study conducted by the APOP found that 43 percent of all dogs and 53 percent of all cats were classified as overweight or obese by a veterinary healthcare provider.
 "It's a serious problem," he says, "because there is a direct correlation between obesity and disease."

 "We have learned that being overweight is not healthy for humans.
 Why should it be any different for pets?
 It's not.
 Carrying around extra fat brings on heart disease, arthritis, high blood pressure, and type II diabetes.
 It also shortens the lifespan of dogs and cats.
 I want my pets around as long as possible."

 On a positive note, these ailments are preventable and some are reversible with a good diet and a fair amount of exercise.
 Dr. Ward suggests starting your puppy on a healthy diet.
 "In our culture, we have to change our way of thinking," he explains.
 "We often reward ourselves, our children, and our pets with food.
 Why not take a walk with your dog?
 We have become couch potatoes and our dogs have become lap potatoes."